-The children were filled with joy, for they knew that this was the god their stepmother told them about.
+The children were filled with joy, knowing this was the god their stepmother had told them about.

 For many years, Mochua stayed with the children.
 He had given them a sanctuary in a small chapel he had built.
-He gathered old shields, swords, and scraps of metal to make the bell that would break the spell.
+He gathered old shields, swords, and metal scraps to make the bell break the spell.

 Soon the bell was complete and ready to be tolled.

 But disaster struck!
 A warrior dressed in armor barged into the chapel.
 He had come for the swans who were renowned for their beautiful singing.

 “I am Liargren, King of Connaught!” he bellowed.

 “My wife, the queen, desires the swans.
 I will have them.
 Give them to me, or I will destroy this chapel!”

 Fionnula looked at Mochua with horror in her eyes.
 She said they would agree to go away with this horrid King in exchange for the chapel’s safety.